 This is something I now have the opportunity to pass on to others through my work managing SRC’s Aboriginal Mentorship Program (AMP).
 This program aims to connect Indigenous post-secondary students studying in the science, technology, engineering and math (STEM) disciplines with a mentor at SRC.

 Over the past four summers, I’ve had the opportunity to watch some incredible mentoring relationships form and grow.
 Two years ago, we welcomed first year Environmental Engineering student Tomika to our program.
-She was matched with mentor Mark, who is a Senior Advisor of Community Engagement on our Environmental Remediation team.
+She was matched with mentor Mark, a former employee at SRC who was the Senior Advisor of Community Engagement on its Environmental Remediation team.

 Before the end of this year’s mentorship program, Tomika and Mark had a chance to talk about their experience in the program and what their two-year mentorship relationship meant to them.
 Below are some of my favourite responses from their conversation, which I hope will shed some light on the benefits of mentorship for anyone considering being a mentor or mentee.